Singer separation for karaoke content generation: DATASET

 \section{DATASET}

 Many datasets have been developed for music source separation.
 For instance, MUSDB18 is composed of drums, bass, vocals, and remaining accompaniment \cite{musdb18}.
 The Mixing Secrets dataset is another multi-track dataset used for instrument recognition in polyphonic music \cite{gururani2017mixing}, but features serious leakage between tracks.
 The Choral Singing Dataset is a good multi-microphone dataset \cite{cuesta2018analysis} that contains the personal recordings of 16 singers from Spain, but has only three songs.
-Due to the lack of a dataset appropriate for the singer separation task, we have created and released MIR-SingerSeparation dataset, consisting of 476 English and 500 Chinese songs publicly released on Youtube.
+Due to the lack of a dataset appropriate for the singer separation task, we have created and released a new dataset consisting of 476 English songs and 500 Chinese songs publicly released on Youtube.

-The composition of Chinese songs is the same as that of MIR-ST500 \cite{wang2021preparation}, while English songs are randomly selected for 476 popular songs on YouTube.
 The male/female vocalist ratio for the English songs was 269:207, while that for the Chinese songs was 223:277.
-First, we divided the songs into training and testing subsets (80:20 ratio), ensuring that no vocalist appeared in both subsets.
-We then converted the music frequency for each song to 8kHz, used an improved accompaniment separation algorithm \cite{master_thesis} to separate the vocal and accompaniment.
-Finally, we cut the songs into 10-second segments, randomly selecting -5 to 5 dB SNR to mix pairs of the vocal wave.

-The pairs method from left to right in Fig. 1 are the English duet (EN-D), Chinese duet (CH-D), and English self-harmonic vocal (EN-S).
-The duet dataset extracts a vocal segment from a different singer and pairs them together.
+Based on these ratios, we divided the songs into training and testing subsets (80:20 ratio), ensuring that no vocalists appeared in both subsets.
+We then converted the music frequency for each song to 8k, used improved accompaniment separation algorithm \cite{master_thesis} to separate the vocal and accompaniment.
+Finally, we cut the songs into 10-second segments, randomly selecting -5 to 5 SNR to mix pairs of the vocal wave.
+The pairs method from left to right in Fig. 1 are the English duet (EN-D), Chinese duet (CH-D), English self-harmonic vocal (EN-S), and accompaniment-vocals-mix (3 channels).
+In the duet dataset, we extract a vocal segment from different singers and pair them together, mixing the two audio files.
 Since we hoped that EN-D and CH-D would have similar amounts of data, we repeated the pairing of English singers twice.
-The pairing method for EN-S is similar to that for EN-D, except that the former randomly extracts a segment for a different singer while the latter randomly extracts a segment for the same singer.
-The distribution of pair results is in Table 1.
-In addition to that, MIR -SingerSeparation will continue to expand in the future, for instance, by adding a label for slow- or fast-tempo music.
+In the 3 Channels dataset, the vocal part is mixed like the EN-D, and randomly selects an accompaniment segment of the same song to ensure that the vocal data to be analyzed are the same in the EN-D and 3 Channels.
+The pairing method for EN-S is similar to that for EN-D, except that the former extracts segments for different singers while the latter extracts segments for the same singer.
+The distribution of pair results are in Table 1.